benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 The first parts of the script will import the data, split as specified at the competion.
 For this version, a subset of preprossed data has been added.
 To run the fool data, use the logmel converter script, and place the files accordingly.

 The VGGish Deep Ensemble consist of:
-A VGGish implementation proposed by
+A VGGish implementation proposed by Hershey, S. et. al., [CNN Architectures for Large-Scale Audio Classification](https://research.google.com/pubs/pub45611.html), ICASSP 2017

 ![VGGish implementation](https://github.com/benjaminjohansen/02456_VGGihs_Deep_Ensemble/blob/master/figs/VGGish.PNG)

 The baseline model looks like

 ![Baseline](https://github.com/benjaminjohansen/02456_VGGihs_Deep_Ensemble/blob/master/figs/flowchart_baseline.png)

 And our implementation:

 ![Deep Ensemble](https://github.com/benjaminjohansen/02456_VGGihs_Deep_Ensemble/blob/master/figs/Toplayers.PNG)

 The full model is like this:

 ![final flowchart](https://github.com/benjaminjohansen/02456_VGGihs_Deep_Ensemble/blob/master/figs/flowchart_final.png)

 Contributors: